 Coronavirus: Smoking, Vaping, Wildfire Smoke and Air Pollution

 COVID-19 often affects the lungs, where it can cause lung damage.
-Does a history of smoking, vaping or exposure to smoke and air pollution affect the likelihood of catching SARS-CoV-2 — the coronavirus that causes COVID-19 — or of having more severe COVID-19 disease?
+Does a history of smoking, vaping or exposure to smoke and air pollution affect the likelihood of COVID-19 — or of having more severe COVID-19 disease?

 Panagis Galiatsatos at Johns Hopkins Bayview Medical Center is an expert on lung disease who sees patients with COVID-19.
 He explains the impact of smoking and other lung irritants on people at risk from — or infected with — the coronavirus.